1.Scotiabank Passport Visa Infinite Card

 Frequently Asked Questions

-For the Scotiabank Gold American Express Card, you can Earn 25,000 points after spending $2,000 in the first 3 months and an additional 20,000 points upon spending $7,500 in the first year.
-This offers a great incentive for those looking to maximize their travel rewards.
+With the Scotiabank Gold American Express Card, you can earn 30,000 points after spending $2,000 in the first 3 months and an additional 15,000 points upon meeting spending requirements within the first year.
+Points can be earned at a rate of 6% on groceries, 5% on dining and entertainment, 3% on gas and streaming, and 1% on all other purchases.